-- ON: Hardwired Zone 33 enabled.
+- [1] ON: Hardwired Zone 33 enabled.
 OFF: PGM1 Output enabled.
-Program Zone Definition or PGM option in Section [009].
-[1] - ON: Hardwired Zone 34 enabled.
+Program Zone Definition or PGM option in Section [009]. - [2] ON: Hardwired Zone 34 enabled.
 OFF: PGM2 Output enabled.
-Program Zone Definition or PGM option in Section [009].
-[2]

-[3]-[5] Future Use

-- [6] ON: Audible Exit Fault Enabled.
-If a delay zone is not secured correctly and not force-armed, at the end of the exit delay, the system will go into entry delay and turn ON the bell output.
-OFF: Audible Exit Fault Disabled.
-The keypad will sound the entry delay through the keypad. - ON: Event Buffer Follows Swinger Shutdown.
-The system will NOT log additional alarms for a zone that has reached the swinger [7] shutdown threshold.
+Program Zone Definition or PGM option in Section [009]. - [3]-[5] Future Use - [6] ON: Audible Exit Fault Enabled.
+If a delay zone is not secured correctly and not force-armed, at the end of the exit delay, the system will go into entry delay and turn ON the bell output. - OFF: Audible Exit Fault Disabled.
+The keypad will sound the entry delay through the keypad. - [7] ON: Event Buffer Follows Swinger Shutdown.
+The system will NOT log additional alarms for a zone that has reached the swinger shutdown threshold.
 OFF: Event Buffer Logs Past Shutdown.
-All zone alarms will be logged. - ON: Temporal Three Fire Signal Enabled.
-Temporal Three Fire Signal is used to annunciate fire alarms (1/2 second ON, 1/2 second [8] OFF, 1⁄2 second ON, 1⁄2 second OFF, 1⁄2 second ON, 1 1⁄2 seconds OFF).
+All zone alarms will be logged. - [8] ON: Temporal Three Fire Signal Enabled.
+Temporal Three Fire Signal is used to annunciate fire alarms (1⁄2 second ON, 1⁄2 second OFF, 1⁄2 second ON, 1⁄2 second ON, 1 1⁄2 second OFF).

 OFF: Standard Pulsed Fire Signal.
 The system will pulse the bell output (1 second ON, 1 second OFF).